 Attorney versus Non-Attorney

 To the Social Security Administration, the only difference between an attorney and a certified non-attorney disability representative is that as attorneys at law, lawyers are allowed to put Esq. after their names.
 Non-attorney representatives must possess the same medical and vocational knowledge, must take the same Continuing Education courses, are held to the same professional and ethical standards, and are punished the same way as attorneys if they err before the Administration with malice aforethought.
 Indeed, the only thing a non-attorney representative cannot do is take a case to federal court after an Appeals Council loss, and that is a rarity anyway.
 Thus, if having Esq. after his representative’s name gives a disability claimant comfort, then by all means they should retain the services of an attorney.
 But the CDRP behind Mr. Cooke’s name stands for Certified Disability Representation Professional, with all that title implies.
-We invite you to further explore our website and decide for yourself.
+If you are looking for the best essay writers, we invite you to further explore our website and decide for yourself.